CNatiDev/CNatiDev/README.md

 - 👋 Hi, I’m @CNatiDev, Here you have a small part of my projects
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development/Game Programming
 - 📫 How to reach me: cabau.natan.dev@gmail.com
 - 3+ years in industry
 - Winner of the county phase of the Innovation and Digital Creation Olympiad, and finalist of the national phase, together with my team partner(results:https://infoeducatie.ro/rezultate)